yorgopetsas/Python/django/simple-website/README.md

 <br />
 Static Files (js, img, etc)<br />

-- Createa static directory and them directory called website because this is the name of our app
+- Createa static directory and them directory called website because this is the name of our app.
 <br />
 To use a static file in your HTML code you need to add the following snippet in the head of your template file:

 ```
 {% load static %}
 ```

 <br />
 And then use the following sintax when you need to use the file
 ```